auth-global/self-documenting-cryptography/README.md

 ## The Cryptoacoustic Medium

 Cryptoacoustics is the art of transmitting [signals](https://en.wikipedia.org/wiki/Signal) in the [medium](https://en.wikipedia.org/wiki/Transmission_medium) of cryptographic state changes so that our tags are easily decoded and understood by observers, and that maximize the advantage to run-time efficency of being either forthright or insecurely obfuscated.
+This medium hopefully serves as a bulwark against obfuscation because it is _intolerant to noise_.

 Cryptography more typically depends on the property that if you know a key, then you can compute a cryptographic function.
 Cryptoacoustics depends upon the converse: if you can compute some cryptographic function, then you know (part of) its key.
 When this proposition holds, that part of the key can be used to convey a message, or _tag_.